-These blocks are used to convert between even and odd supersample signals.
+These blocks are used to convert between even and odd supersample signals or more generally between different supersample values.
 The reshapeP1 will convert from N to N+1 samples/clock while the reshapeM1 will convert from N to N-1 samples per clock.
+The reshapeUp will convert from N to M (M>N) samples/clock while the reshapeDown will convert from N to M (M<N) samples per clock.